Spacial/awesome-systools/README.md

 - Smartctl and disk monitoring links:
   - [SMART Stats Exposed — a Drive Stats Remix](https://www.backblaze.com/blog/smart-stats-exposed-a-drive-stats-remix/)
   - [How to check an hard drive health from the command line using smartctl](https://linuxconfig.org/how-to-check-an-hard-drive-health-from-the-command-line-using-smartctl)
+- [RASCSI](https://github.com/akuker/RASCSI/wiki): RaSCSI is a virtual SCSI device emulator that runs on a Raspberry Pi.

 #### Databases